Cray-HPE/docs-csm/install/prepare_configuration_payload.md

 How the configuration payload is prepared depends on whether this is a first time installation of CSM software on this system or the CSM software is being reinstalled.
 The *reinstall scenario* has the advantage of being able to use the configuration payload from the previous CSM installation and an additional configuration file which that installation generated.
-The *first time* install scenario requires using the csi config tool to pass arguments to csi as well as the creation of a number of [Configuration Payload Files}(#configuration-payload-files).
+The *first time* install scenario requires using the csi config tool to pass arguments to CSI as well as the creation of a number of [Configuration Payload Files}(#configuration-payload-files).

 ### Topics